BlueBrain/BlueCelluLab/doc/source/tutorial.rst

         gid = 1
         ssim.instantiate_gids([gid])

-The :py:class:`~bglibpy.cell.Cell` object of the instantiated gid can then be accessed with:
+The :py:class:`~bluecellulab.cell.Cell` object of the instantiated gid can then be accessed with:

 .. code-block:: python

         cell = ssim.cells[gid]

-To simulate that cell, the function :py:meth:`~bglibpy.ssim.SSim.run` is
+To simulate that cell, the function :py:meth:`~bluecellulab.ssim.SSim.run` is
  called:

 .. code-block:: python